 Countertop Colours That Go Best with Wooden Cabinets

 There are numerous materials available today for kitchen countertops, each with its own pros and cons.
-Granite and quartz continue to be the most popular.
+If your heart is set on a quartz countertop, exercising caution in choosing the right one involves a meticulous approach to the Quartz countertop colour strategy.
 When you decide on an overall colour scheme, the process becomes easier.
-Based on the material, the colour and style of countertop can differ.
+Based on the material, the colour and style of the countertop can differ.
 Therefore, we are going to outline some popular colour styles you can follow to match your granite and quartz countertops with different types of wood cabinets.

 When matching the colour of your countertop to the rest of the room, pick two dominant colours and one accent.
 Choose a primary colour palette that matches the floor and a dominant secondary colour to contrast with the cabinets.